garfix/nli-go/doc/manual/syntax.md

 Lexicon definitions may use either a string constant or an expression for the form and use these variables in the sense:

 E            Will be replaced by the entity variable of current node (ex.
 E1) Form         Will be replaced by the word-form in the sentence.
 Only to be used with regular expressions.
+Form is a string, except when part-of-speech is 'number', then it is a number.

 ## Transformation rules